mark-watson/hy-lisp-python-book/manuscript/webscrape.md

 =>
 ~~~~~~~~

-TBD
+This repl session shows the the function **get-raw-data-from-web** defined in the previous listing returns a web page as a string.
+Now we will in the next listing show how to parse and process the string contents of a web pages.

 The following listing of file **get_page_data.hy** uses the Beautiful Soup library to parse the string data for HTML text from a web site.
-The function **get-page-html-tags** TBD TBD also add repl examples TBD
+The function **get-page-html-tags**

 {lang="hylang",linenos=on}